top of page

 PLF in Australia – it’s Environmental Upgrade Finance

-Locally, PLF is implemented through Environmental Upgrade Agreements (EUAs) - a contract between property owners, lenders, and councils.
-Repayments are attached to the property via council rates, ensuring security and long-term benefits for each party.
+EUF operates through a contract between property owners, lenders, and councils, with repayments attached to the property via council rates.
+This structure provides security and long-term benefits for all parties, while reflecting Australia’s local context.

 Enable